 Being as prepared as possible when modifying custody and alimony will help keep you on an even keel.
 It will also give your case more substance.

-We encourage you to contact us at 303-688-0944 for a free initial consultation or click here to make the appointment yourself.
+We encourage you to contact us at 303-688-0944 for a free initial assessment or click here to make the appointment yourself.